apache/servicemix/examples/camel/camel-cxf-rest/README.txt

 To stop a bundle, enter the following command in the ServiceMix
 console:

-  osgi:stop <bundle_id>
+  bundle:stop <bundle_id>

 For example:

-  osgi:stop 173
+  bundle:stop 173

 To uninstall the example, enter one of the following commands at the ServiceMix console:

-  features:uninstall examples-camel-cxf-rest
+  feature:uninstall examples-camel-cxf-rest

 or

-  osgi:uninstall <bundle_id>
+  bundle:uninstall <bundle_id>

 Viewing the Log Entries